 The small mining town of Georgetown welcomes visitors with a rich historic past and an exciting present.
 You’ll find many things to do in Georgetown, from visiting the town’s main historical attraction, the Georgetown Loop Railroad.

 Take a ride to Silver Plume and back on a gauge railroad.
-Explore the museums and historical sites of the town such as the Georgetown Energy Museum, Hamill House Museum, Hotel de Paris Museum, the Georgetown Heritage Center, and the Alpine Hose.
+Explore the museums and historical sites of the town such as the Georgetown Energy Museum, Hamill House Museum, Hotel de Paris Museum, and the Georgetown Heritage Center.

 If you like fishing or the outdoors, head to Georgetown Lake or to Clear Creek.
 You’ll find two campgrounds situated near Georgetown that are free and a great place to stay if you turn this Colorado Springs day trip into an overnighter!

 For hiking enthusiasts, Guanella Pass covers several trails, the most famous of which is the hike to Mt.
 Bierstadt.
-You’ll find some dining options in Georgetown like the Euro Grill, Happy Cooker, Gourmet Mexican Food, and the Lunch Cantina.
+You’ll find some dining options in Georgetown like the Alpine Restaurant & Bar, Happy Cooker, or Cooper’s on the Creek.

 Distance from CO Springs: 34 miles (45 minutes)